ray-cys/MetaFusion/README.md

    - Include poster URLs for collections and franchises.

 6. **Speed Optimizations**
-   - ⚡ Further parallelization and smarter caching for even faster runs.
+   - ⚡ Further parallelization and smarter caching for even faster runs. *Done at the best i could

 ---